tigerfurry/TowerUnite-notebook/trivia-questions_and_answers-20240219.md

 - Lucky
 - Rocky
 - Max

+### Q: What was the name of Marilyn Monroe's first husband?
+- **Correct Answer:** James Dougherty
+- Joe Dimaggio
+- Kirk Douglas
+- Arthur Miller

 ### Q: What was the name of one of the surviving palaces of Henry VIII located near Richmond, London?